 A Series A Startup doesn’t really need a CFO… but I have seen exceptions.
-I had an LA Series A ($10M raise) startup where I was 6 months into the engagement as the part time CFO, it was clear that hiring a full time CFO was the right thing to do.
+I had an LA Series A ($10M raise) startup where I was 6 months into the engagement as the fractional CFO, it was clear that hiring a full time CFO was the right thing to do.
 We still consult on other accounting & finance tasks.

 In general, if you’re a seed stage startup gunning for a Series A you should consider hiring a Part-Time CFO at least 3 months before a new fundraising round.
-There’s a lot of preparation that goes into process, and a startup CFO will be essential as the CEO is often hair-on-fire busy courting potential investors.
+There’s a lot of preparation that goes into process, and an outsourced CFO service will be essential as the CEO is often hair-on-fire busy courting potential investors.
 A CFO will build the financial model, track KPIs, prepare the financials, and will leverage angel/VC relationships.
 After the fundraising round, an interim CFO’s workload decreases dramatically.
 CFO level work then focuses on benchmarking the financials and KPIs to the financial model that was presented to the investors, and providing detailed reports of this progress at the quarterly board meetings.
 Intermittent startup CFO requests include advising on equity compensation, venture debt, investor relations, etc.

 Part-Time CFOs work well for Seed, Series A-C Startups.
 Past Series D, a startup will usually hires a CFO to manage the now growing accounting department, but expect to pay $240K+.
 There aren’t really any KPIs that designate this.
 Rather, you’ll know its time to hire a full time CFO when your interaction with your part time CFO becomes consistent.
 Otherwise, you may end hiring a CFO who will be busy during the fundraise, but will then become an overpaid Controller for the next 2-3 years.